-4.2.2 Declaration analysis
+4.2.2 Declarations from more than one FR

-b.
-When more than one FR is carried on the flight, data files from each FR must be submitted (paragraph 4.5.6e refers).
-A difference in the declaration among FRs carried could be grounds for refusal to accept any claim from that flight.
+When more than one FR is carried on the flight, data files from each FR must be submitted.
+A difference in the declaration between the FRs could be grounds for refusal to accept any claim from that flight.